 Solar panels and home insurance: A sunshine coverage check

-In most cases, your home insurance policy will also cover your solar panels—but there are important details to check.
+In most cases, your home insurance policy will also cover your solar panels—but there are important details to check before you install.

-About five million Americans have installed solar panels on their roof, and for good reason.
-Investing in a solar energy system not only helps you live more sustainably, but it will also save you tens of thousands of dollars on energy bills as long as you live in your home.
+About five million Americans have installed solar panels on their roof, and that number is expected to double by 2030.
+That's because more homeowners are learning that investing in a solar energy system not only helps you live more sustainably, but can also save you tens of thousands of dollars on energy bills.

 Here's what you need to know about how to make sure your solar panels are covered under your home insurance policy and how to make sure you're paying the right price for the right coverage.